mattdibi/eclipsecon-keyboard-talk/slides.md

 ![bg cover](./media/ferris2.jpg)

 <!--
-This is my current keyboard: a Ferris Sweep Half Swept running Miryoku ZMK... and I like it a lot -->
+Finally... this is my current daily driver keyboard: a Ferris Sweep Half Swept running Miryoku ZMK... and I like it a lot -->

 ---